 My Experience at Oklahoma Proton Center

-I recently finished my treatments at Oklahoma Proton Center, and had the opportunity to ring the bell and declare that I am a survivor, and a FIGHTER, just like my mom who also beat cancer, and just like everyone else who has beat this terrible disease.
+I recently finished my treatments at Oklahoma Proton Center and had the opportunity to ring the bell and declare that I am a survivor, and a FIGHTER, just like my mom, who also beat cancer, and just like everyone else who has beaten this terrible disease.

 In Conclusion: Be Your Own Patient Advocate

-I wanted to share this story because I know there are others out there like me who have chronic medical issues and are searching for answers and relief.
+I wanted to share this story because I know others out there like me have chronic medical issues and are searching for answers and relief.
 My issue ended up being cancer, but I know it could have been anything.